By Scott Prugh, Chief Architect, CSG International

 Automate everything and deploy daily using the same tools, processes and team that will deploy in production.
 Remove impediments and work them into the backlog.

 Daily responsiveness (or hourly depending on level of maturity) will force the need for automation to come to the fore-front.
 Treat infrastructure as code, check it into source control and run it all the time.
 This embraces a key Continuous Delivery tenet: “If it hurts, do it more” and forces removal of impediments.
 Since an SOT will be the eventual team that executes the production install, they will get daily feedback on what works well or what does not.
 They will also be able to anticipate problems with the deployment pipeline that could cause issues with production constraints (security, change review processes, outage windows, etc.)

 This pipeline becomes a continuous shared heartbeat for both the SOT and the development teams that rely on it.
-As such, the SOT and development will work quickly to prioritize any impediments into the Team or Program Backlog.
+As such, the SOT and development will work quickly to prioritize any impediments into the Team or ART Backlog.
 It should not be understated how powerful this technique can be.
 Operations concerns that were often overlooked or hacked now come to the forefront daily and suffer the full brunt of many high-performing development teams and an SOT to remove.
 The SOT becomes an active, daily customer addressing priority concerns and escalating as needed.
 If something becomes painful today, the thought of doing it again tomorrow or in the next hour becomes unbearable.
 In the traditional hand-off, this pain comes only several times a year and it becomes the norm to exert heroic efforts at late hours to fix and then forget until the next release.
 When rolling out an SOT, it is important to budget spare capacity for addressing these needs until the end to end pipeline stabilizes.